TracyChacon/Projects-freeCodeCamp.org/reference.md

 Create a GitHub account if you don't have one.
 You'll need it when you create the virtual Linux server machine.
 This process may take a few minutes.

-### Learn Relational Databases by Building a Mario Database

-A relational database organizes data into tables that are linked together through relationships.

-In this 165-lesson course, you will learn the basics of a relational database by creating a PostgreSQL database filled with video game characters.

 #### start terminal

 The first thing you need to do is start the terminal.